jneidel/jneidel.com/content/guide/browser/index.md

 Dark mode for every website.

 Quality of the results vary, but I love having the option.
-Definitely map the website toggling so you can quickly turn it off (I'm using `Alt-Shift-a`):
+Definitely map the website toggling so you can quickly turn it off (I'm using <kbd>Alt-Shift-a</kbd>):

 {{<figure width="250px" src="darkreader-toggle.png">}}